|See if you qualify & create account!|

 |Answer the questions at your own pace.|

 |Print, sign and file your divorce forms with your local court (instantly review & print your forms online or have them sent US Priority Mail at no additional charge).|

 We are providing the following West Virginia divorce laws to you as an easy reference guide to help you while you are doing completing your paperwork.

-Residency Requirements: In order to file for a divorce in West Virginia, you or your spouse must meet the strict residency requirements.
+Residency Requirements: In order to file for divorce in WV, you or your spouse must meet the strict residency requirements.
 These requirements permit the court to have jurisdiction of your case, resulting in allowing you to use their judicial system.
 These requirements are only a concern for spouses who have recently relocated or plan to relocate in the near future.
 They are as follows:

 In an action for divorce at least one of the spouses must have been a resident of the state for at least 1 year, except if the marriage took place in West Virginia, the 1 year residency requirement is waived.